softwarefactory-project/sf-operator/doc/user/zuul_config_repository.md

        |_ main.yaml
 ```

+!!! note
-> if the file structure is missing or partial the jobs will skip the related configuration check and update.
+    if the file structure is missing or partial the jobs will skip the related configuration check and update.

 The file `zuul/main.yaml` holds the [tenants configuration](https://zuul-ci.org/docs/zuul/latest/tenants.html) that will be applied the deployment.

+!!! info "Definition"
-> A git repository is called a `project` within the Zuul terminology.
+    A git repository is called a `project` within the Zuul terminology.

 ## Defining a Zuul tenant

 A Zuul tenant is defined through the `zuul/main.yaml` file.
 A Zuul tenant holds an isolated Zuul configuration from others Zuul tenants.

-The configuration provided into `zuul/main.yaml` will be appended to the [base configuration](../../controllers/static/zuul/generate-tenant-config.sh).
+The configuration provided into `zuul/main.yaml` will be appended to the base configuration.

-> Please take care not to override the `internal` tenant definition.
+??? question "What happens during a `config-update` job?"

+    When a change to `zuul/main.yaml` is merged, the following script is run to update Zuul's tenant configuration on the scheduler:

+    ``` title="controllers/static/zuul/generate-tenant-config.sh"
+    --8<-- "controllers/static/zuul/generate-tenant-config.sh"
+    ```

 Here is an example of a minimal tenant defintion: